Updated October 25, 2019

 What happens after bail has been posted?

-After a person’s bail has be posted, he or she is free to return home, back to work and everyday life.
-Of course, the person who was bailed out will need to show up to scheduled court dates.
-If they do not appear in court, the bail will be forfeited.
+After a person’s bail has been posted, they are free to return home, back to work and their everyday life.
+Some restrictions do apply: you aren’t allowed to leave the state unless given permission due to extenuating circumstances, if your license was revoked or suspended when you were arrested you still aren’t allowed to drive, etc. Of course, the person who was bailed out will need to show up to scheduled court dates.
+If they do not appear in court, the bail will be forfeited and a warrant may be released for their arrest.

 It’s important to understand that forfeiting bail does not just mean losing money.
 It could mean further criminal charges.